brianglass/anastasis/files/tuesday_matins2.md

 Troparia

-Without conscience I have set aside GodÂ’s law and am about to be condemned, and I know not what to do; Most just Judge, take pity, save me in your compassion.
+Without conscience I have set aside God’s law and am about to be condemned, and I know not what to do; Most just Judge, take pity, save me in your compassion.

 Lover of mankind, you are the Dayspring from the East, dawn for me, I pray, with the light of justice, rescuing me from the blackness of the passions and the darkness of punishments, O you of many mercies.